umputun/reproxy/README.md

 Each option can be provided in two forms: command line or environment key:value.
 Some command line options have a short form, like `-l localhost:8080` and all of them have the long form, i.e `--listen=localhost:8080`.
 The environment key (name) listed for each option as a suffix, i.e. `[$LISTEN]`.

 All size options support unit suffixes, i.e. 10K (or 10k) for kilobytes, 16M (or 16m) for megabytes, 10G (or 10g) for gigabytes.
-LAck of any suffix (i.e. 1024) means bytes.
+Lack of any suffix (i.e. 1024) means bytes.

-Some options are repeatable, in this case you may pass it multiple times with command line, or comma-separated in env.
+Some options are repeatable, in this case user may pass it multiple times with command line, or comma-separated in env.
 For example `--ssl.fqdn` is such an option and can be passed as `--ssl.fqdn=a1.example.com --ssl.fqdn=a2.example.com` or as env `SSL_ACME_FQDN=a1.example.com,a2.example.com`

 This is the list of all options supporting multiple elements: